The Babbler and the Balance Keeper

 You’re not allowed to think about that!

-Quincy wobbled even taller onto her toes, edging away from the keeper clinging to her right and towards a gap in the mass of cloaked bodies.
+Quincy edged away from the keeper clinging to her right and towards a gap in the mass of cloaked bodies.
 It was enough, just barely.

-If Quincy tried hard enough, she could be like those vultures, soaring so high above the famished earth.
-She was no more than a pinprick, following each draft and eddy of the wind, free —
+If Quincy tried hard enough, she could be like those vultures, soaring high over the famished earth.
+She was no more than a pinprick, following each draft and eddy, free—

 Get your head out of the sky, idiot girl!